-When it comes to the guitar, a dead fret caused by sympathetic resonance occurs when you play a note and another component of the guitar vibrates at the same frequency, absorbing the energy of the note, and forcing the note to decay rapidly.
+When it comes to maintaining your guitar, a dead fret caused by sympathetic resonance occurs when you play a note and another part of the guitar vibrates at the same frequency, absorbing the energy of the note, forcing the note to decay rapidly.

 You can test whether sympathetic resonance is the cause of a dead fret (or wolf note) easily by simply detuning the string you are hearing the problem on and then rechecking the position of the dead fret.

-If the location of the dead fret changes relative to the amount of tension placed on the string, you can safely rule out a physical issue such as a high fret.
+If the location of the dead fret changes relative to the amount of tension placed on the string, you can safely rule out a physical issue such as uneven frets.

 Fixing Sympathetic Resonance

-In some cases you can fix a dead fret caused by sympathetic resonance by changing the weight at the headstock.
-This may be fixed by adding something as simple as a clip on tuner, changing the tuners themselves, or using a product specifically designed for this problem.
+In some cases, you can fix a dead fret caused by sympathetic resonance by changing the weight at the headstock.
+This may be fixed by adding something as simple as a clip-on tuner, changing the tuning pegs, or using a product specifically designed for this problem.

 Fender makes one particular product known as the Fender Fatfinger, which is a weighted clamp designed to increase sustain and reduce the occurrence of dead frets.

 In other cases, guitarists accept that guitars are made from wood, which being organic has unique characteristics that in some cases we need to work around e.g. becoming more proficient at muting/dampening.
-It really depends on the extent of the problem and how much it bothers you.
+It depends on the extent of the problem.

-In other cases the the top of the fret (the crown aka the bead) wears down increasing the surface area of the fret wire and creating a larger point of contact for the strings, thus allowing the string to vibrate against the fret wire absorbing much of the energy of the note.
-This wont neccessarily create a classic ‘dead note’ but it can create additional problems including fret buzz, poor intonation, and cause you to go through guitar strings faster.
-All things considered, it just makes the guitar less enjoyable to play.
+In other cases, the top of the fret (the crown aka the bead) becomes worn increasing the surface area of the fret wire and creating a larger point of contact for the strings.
+This allows the string to vibrate against the fret wires, which in turn absorbs much of the energy of the note.

-If you take the guitar to a luthier they can assess the entire neck and let you know if the guitar would benefit from a complete fret dress e.g. levelling all the frets and crowning and polishing which helps the string glide over the fret wires when bending notes, making a guitar feel like new again.
+If you take the guitar to a repairer or luthier they can assess the entire neck and let you know if the guitar would benefit from a complete fret dress e.g. leveling all the frets, along with crowning and polishing.
+Doing so helps the string glide over the fret wires when bending notes, making a guitar feel like new again.